 Maia Fielding is an orphaned English girl.
 In 1910, when she gets an opportunity to live with distant relatives in Manaus, on the Amazon, her friends warn her about alligators, piranhas and hostile Indian tribes.
 But Maia dreams of living amidst colourful birds and curtains of orchids, surrounded by a loving family.
-Eva Ibbotson has written many enjoyable books for children on strange, magical creatures.
-This book is very different.
-Its world is very real, and exotic.
-The characters are well-drawn, though out of the ordinary.
-Young readers are sure to cheer for Miss Minton and her support for Maia, Finn and Clovis.
+Eva Ibbotson has written many enjoyable short listed for the Whitbread Children's Book Award and it is easy to see why!
 Suitable for 4th class onwards.